-- Buy 251 - 500 and get 30% off
+- 251 - 500 plants: $1.29

 - Virginia Creeper - Parthenocissus quinquefolia Hardy Planting Zones- 3-9 Sun or Shade – Shade, Part Sun, to Sun Mature Height - 36" - 480+" Mature Width- 36" - 480+" Bloom Season – Summer (May to June) Gardener Status- Beginner

-Virginia Creeper is a plant and is part of the Vitaceae, grape family.
+Virginia Creeper is a plant and is part of the Vitaceae, grape family

 This is a perennial vine that will bloom in June to July with green flowers that will turn to round inedible fruit that will remain on the vine.
 The vine grown in areas around children or pets the fruit in reaching distance should be cut off as they are toxic, But when possible leaving them on the vine will add beauty and birds enjoy eating the fruit.
 This is a vine that will grow up vertical surfaces attaching to them, so it is recommended not to grow them near homes with wood siding as it can become damaged.